Each visitor to your e-commerce site is a potential customer. Their every interaction from the homepage to checkout will determine if you make a sale.

 There’s nothing like a discount to persuade people to convert.
 Whether it’s an early bird discount or a flash sale, incentives can positively influence people’s purchasing decisions.

 Try pairing your discount or coupon code with a time frame to create a sense of urgency.
-And test what type of discounts works best for your audience.
+And test what types of discounts work best for your audience.
 From a psychological standpoint, people might be more enticed when an offer is promoted as “Buy 2 get 3” versus “Get 15% off on the third product”.

 If you currently charge to ship orders, it’s worth experimenting with offering this service at no cost.

 According to this study, 94% say free shipping is an important consideration factor when shopping online.
 In fact, it’s at an all-time high!
-NRF also reports that 60% expect not to pay shipping costs (thanks, Amazon).
+Digital Commerce 360 also reports that 62% won’t purchase from a retailer that doesn’t offer free shipping (thanks, Amazon).
 As you can see, these numbers are all in favor of putting this strategy into action!

 Does your e-commerce business cater to everyone’s payment preferences?
 You might find that some options are missing, causing people to refrain from buying from you.